Top of page logo

 When to Go: January to May is dry season during which time water visibility is at it’s greatest, however you can dive Moalboal year round!

-#9 El Nido, Palawan (BACKPACKER PARTY PARADISE!)
+#9 El Nido, Palawan (INCREDIBLE CORAL REEF!)

 When to Go: The best months to dive El Nido are June and July; which are later in the year compared to optimal time for other parts of the Philippines.
 However you can also dive El Nido all year round.

 I will say that Dumaguete is a very busy city without much charm, whereas the quieter but sprawling Dauin is also lacking in any kind of vibe or variety of places to eat.
 However, Negros island itself has some of the best volcano and mountain trekking in all of the Philippines, many of which start from nearby Valencia.
-There’s also some nice waterfalls to check out.
+There’s also some cool waterfalls to check out.

 When to Go: December to April is dry season during which time water visibility at its best but you can dive all year round.